-The allowed disciplinary actions are a zero for the assignment or an Administrative Withdrawal (WA) grade for the course1.
+The allowed disciplinary actions are:

+- a zero for each involved assignment, or - an Administrative Withdrawal (WA) grade for the course.

 The student may admit guilt and waive a hearing by signing the academic dishonesty notice which includes the pending disciplinary action.